 Photographers may also offer perks like including a free physical print of a piece, or maybe a chance to experience something (like a guided tour whenever the collector gets to visit a particular location).

-When it comes to collections, there is a stronger case for artists to focus on the roadmap as you would want to ensure to your collector that you will work to getting the collection sold out and thus moving to the secondary so they can possibly resell and earn gains.
+When it comes to collections, there is a stronger case for artists to focus on the roadmap as you would want to ensure to your collector that you will work to get the collection sold out and thus moving to the secondary so they can possibly resell and earn gains.

 All that being said, it is best to have that discussion with your collectors on how you’d best serve them.